 We use one of our very favorite lamps in this project!
 This forged iron tripod base grounds the corner of the space.
 You know we have to have a hint of black in every project, and this light does just that!
 It conveniently ties in with the hardware, and carries through into almost every space in the home.

 To keep things continuous there’s vertical paneling on the walls in the living room that we carried throughout the home.
 In the kitchen we made a statement by doing paneling on the front of the fridge.

 Typically, you change up one thing in the kitchen to avoid a matchy-matchy look.
 So maybe you'll change the island color or the countertops.
 We felt like this kitchen needed both, making it very unique!!

 The island changed quite a bit.
 It now has more of a work table style, where there's an open end on one side to display dishes.
 We used a black with inky blue in this space, proving you can totally mix black and blue!!
-The paint color is Deeply Sea by Dunn Edwards.
+The paint color is Deepest Sea by Dunn Edwards.

 The deep indigo and cream are a nod to the coastal theme, while a stripe always feels nautical, making the Denim Ticking Runner ideal for this space.

 There was a lot of back and forth with the light selection, but we finally settled on these really great glass and brass pendants.
 We love that the lights mix things up a bit, because the other finishes in this space are a satin nickel.
 We needed a hint of brass without going overboard.